Knowledge base software content editor from Helpjuice

 Guru's mantra is not just about documenting and storing knowledge but making it actionable and easily accessible when it's needed the most.
 As teams continue to work remotely, Guru offers a solution to keep everyone on the same page, regardless of location.

 Guru uses AI to deliver relevant knowledge in real-time, right in your workflow.
-It not only stimulates knowledge creation and sharing among team members but also tracks the use and impact of shared knowledge, helping teams understand its influence on their overall productivity.
+It stimulates knowledge creation and sharing among team members and tracks the use and impact of shared knowledge, helping teams understand its influence on their overall productivity.

 Guru Features